1nk0x01/1nk0x01.github.io/content/Write-ups/CTFJordan-2022/Forensics/Filterition-2.md

 i copied one random code and pasted it to google and i figured that those codes are RGB Codes and i noticed that also from the Name of the pcap file ( **colurfull.pcapng** )

-now we need a way to convert those RGB Codes to image to be able to see the flag, it was an easy thing for me cause i solved chall like these before
+now i need a way to convert those RGB Codes to image to be able to see the flag, it was an easy thing for me cause i solved chall like these before

 so i made a little python script to take all RGB Colors and convert it to image like magic :D